Skip to main content

 Protecting their eyes

-The whiskers located above a cat’s eyes and above their top lip help capture airborne dust and debris, preventing them from scratching their delicate eyes.
+The whiskers located above a cat’s eyes and above their top lip help capture airborne dust and debris, preventing detritus from scratching their delicate eyes.
 When a cat’s whiskers detect a foreign object, it causes them to blink to shield their eyes from harm.
-A cat’s whiskers also help them detect the presence of sharp objects, such as the corners of furniture.
+A cat’s whiskers also help them find the presence of sharp objects, such as the corners of furniture.

 Built-in radar detection